-Families wishing to enroll a student to MLC must complete the MLC application and submit it to the school office.
+Families wishing to enroll a student at MLC must complete the MLC application and submit it to the school office.
 Applications can be downloaded from the "Enrollment" page on the website and hardcopies are available in the main office.

-Call the district's Enrollment and Transfer Office (503-916-3205) with question regarding the District lottery.
+Call the district's Enrollment and Transfer Office (503-916-3205) with questions regarding the District lottery.

 Privacy and Access to Confidential Student Information

 Student education records are the property of the State of Oregon.
 Access is restricted to the student's family and to district staff on a need to know basis.
 Parents/guardians should call the school office for an appointment to review the record.